EMBEDDIA/jiant_slovene/README.md

 For clarification see "main_eval_saved_model.py".
 If you do not wish to train the model again set variable "do_train=False".

-After each run there are some file that are created (in "./runs" or in the backup directory) that contain information about the run like val_metrics.json and val_test_metrics.json contain the metrics of evaluations on "val" and "val_test" phase, loss_train.zlog contains information about the loss after each step etc.
+After each run there are some file that are created (in "./runs" or in the backup directory) that contain information about the run like val_metrics.json and test_with_answers_metrics.json contain the metrics of evaluations on "val" and "test_with_answers" phase, loss_train.zlog contains information about the loss after each step etc.

 We recommend a quick run of the main.py (for example epoch=0.1) and see for yourself all the output files jiant creates.